trovent/YAETWi/README.md

   * provides capability to trace multiple PIDs
 * v2.3.1
   * data source has been changed to a dynamic one providing capabilities for event/payload parsing
+* v2.4.0
+  * provides an option to write an output down to file
+  * all commits from now on are signed with a key 745FB4B5625BE79B68E39AA5F6E89A9718CB6CCD

 # YAETWix

 ### Description